emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *base* points to a vector of references.

-    *size* is the number of references in the vector.
+    *count* is the number of references in the vector.

     Returns :c:macro:`MPS_RES_OK` if the root was registered successfully, :c:macro:`MPS_RES_MEMORY` if the new root